Wicked Costumes Were Inspired By The Wizard Of Oz & “Sprinkled With Magic”

 After Wicked’s 21-year run on Broadway, we all know: “Pink goes good with green.”
-Visually, this has never been more apparent than in the Jon Chu film adaptation of the popular musical, out in theaters on November 22.
+Visually, this has never been more apparent than in the Jon M. Chu film adaptation of the popular musical, out in theatres now.
 The origin story of The Wizard of Oz, Wicked follows the unlikely friendship between two witches, Elphaba (played by Cynthia Erivo) and Glinda (Ariana Grande), who dazzle in deliciously fantastical fashion.

 When creating the looks for the film, costume designer Paul Tazewell, who previously worked on The Wiz Live!, Hamilton, and Steven Spielberg’s West Side Story, wanted to strike a balance between fantasy and real life.
 “I want [viewers] to want to wear everything that they see,” Tazewell tells Refinery29.
 “Jon wanted to establish a new vision for how he wanted to tell the story and then incorporate the spirit of what had come before it in the Wicked Broadway musical, The Wizard of Oz, and The Wiz.”